Research Interests: 20th-Century Brazil, Participation and Performance, Art & Pedagogy, Photography, Film, and New Media

 Research Interests: Film and Media

-Kristopher is a first-year PhD student of pre-Columbian art history, focusing on the arts of Mesoamerica and the Andes.
+Kristopher is a PhD student of pre-Columbian art history, focusing on the arts of Mesoamerica and the Andes.
 He received his BA in history of art from Yale in 2011.
 Before entering graduate school, Kristopher worked as a curatorial intern for the Metropolitan Museum of Art, MALBA Fundación Costantini: The Museum of Latin American Art in Buenos Aires, and the Yale University Art Gallery.
 Most recently, his work has examined issues of art and environment in Central Mexico.

 Research Interests: Pre-Columbian and Colonial Latin American Art